I Can't Give You What I Haven't Got

 "I Can't Give You What I Haven't Got" is the single and one of two new tracks that were written by Australian punk rock band The Living End for their singles compilation album From Here on In: The Singles 1997-2004.

-The song is an attack on record companies that tried to change The Living End for the album Modern ARTillery.
+The song is an attack on Warner Music Group and their influence on the album Modern ARTillery.
 Featuring a unique sound, it is seen by many as a return to form for the band, and is a regular on live concerts.

 In Australia, the song was ranked #47 on Triple J's Hottest 100 of 2004.

 Music video

 A video clip of the song was produced and later released as part of a semi-biographical DVD album titled From Here on In: The DVD 1997-2004.